 Pipedrive is another CRM that focuses on marketing and sales and allows users to track deals.
 You can set up Pipedrive’s basic functionality easily in three simple steps; setting the sales pipeline stages, keeping tabs on the process and monitoring progress, and using the CRM’s AI to find out potential opportunities for growth.

-- Customizable sales pipeline to fit your business model in a better way
+- Customizable sales pipeline to fit your business model

 - Forecasts for sales and revenue based on the data from the sales pipeline